Are you pondering what is the best time to trek in Nepal?. Surely, yes.

 The view will remain clear, the trail will be less crowded and the atmosphere will be at the freezing point at high altitude and moderate cold at lower altitude.
 The temperature remains a bit more chilly in the morning and evening than in the afternoon.
 So, you should be more careful while trekking at higher altitudes.

-Recommended trek in Winter season
+Recommended trek in the Winter season:

 The best time to visit Nepal during the winter season can be undertaken at Everest Base camp, Annapurna Base camp, and Ghorepani Poonhill.